leigupe/leigupe.github.io/_pages/about.md

 ---

 ## Penn Power Electronics Research Lab (PENGUIN Lab)
-Welcome! we are a research group passionate about building circuits — especially in the field of [power electronics](https://en.wikipedia.org/wiki/Power_electronics).
+Welcome!
+We are a research group passionate about building circuits — especially in the field of [power electronics](https://en.wikipedia.org/wiki/Power_electronics).
 Our focus is on creating efficient, compact systems that power exciting technologies, including renewable energy platforms, AI hardware, Magnetic Resonance Imaging (MRI) machines, semiconductor processing tools, robotics, and electric vehicles.
 [Here](https://leigupe.github.io/research/) are some highlights from our past work.
 <!-- I lead the Penn Power Electronics Research Lab.
 My lab focuses on technology innovations centered around wide bandgap devices, high-frequency magnetic components, circuits and architectures, and others to improve the efficiency and shrink the requisite size of power conversion for a wide range of essential applications. -->

 Our research is deeply interdisciplinary, drawing from circuits, electromagnetics, optics, piezoelectricity, semiconductor devices, and control theory.
 If any of this sparks your interest, feel free to reach out!
 Here are a few of the areas we’re currently exploring: